R9-Arms submachine gun: Speculation as to the gun's origin

 There is much speculation as to where the gun is being produced, if it is still being produced.
 The most plausible theory is that they were produced in Croatia, due to the number of R9-Arms submachine guns confiscated there.
-Furthermore, Croatia is and has been the home of a number of illegal arms manufacturers, such as Mirko Vugrek and his son, Ivan Vugrek.
+Furthermore, Croatia is and has been the home of a number of illegal arms manufacturers, such as Mirko Vugrek and his sons, Mirko Jr. and Ivan.
+Mirko Jr went to prison on three separate times for making illegal guns, the Agram 2000, a four barrel gun disguised as a cell phone and a sub-machine gun called the R9 or RP9.
+Ivan went to prison once for making the Agram, after being released he stayed out of trouble and is a talented wind turbine designer.